Once a time

 Now may I go to the

 The Festival-!
 Darling, nails!
-Darling, clothes! are one thing but Darling, those, You'd us the fools of the Festival And the Prince!
+Darling, clothes!
+Lentils are one but Darling, those, You'd make us the of the Festival And the Prince!

 FATHER Our is waiting.